Powers of Pain: Jim Crockett Promotions (1987-1988)

-World Wrestling Federation
+World Wrestling Federation (1988-1992)

 Tag team championship pursuit (1988-1989)

-The Powers of Pain made their debut in a dark match (of which footage survives) at a TV taping on 18 June 1988 as a replacement for Strike Force in a WWF World Tag Team Championship match where they beat Demolition by count-out when the champions walked out.
-Their televised debut was filmed later that evening and screened on the 16 July episode of Superstars where they defeated enhancement talents "Iron" Mike Sharpe and Tony Ulysses.
+The Powers of Pain made their debut in a dark match at a TV taping in South Bend, Indiana on 18 June 1988 as a replacement for Strike Force in a WWF World Tag Team Championship match where they beat Demolition by count-out when the champions walked out.
+Their televised debut was filmed June 21 in Glens Falls and screened on the July 16 episode of Superstars where - having earlier in the night, in a dark match taped and later released on DVD, gained another countout win over Demolition when the champions again walked out - they defeated enhancement talents "Iron" Mike Sharpe and Tony Ulysses.
 Upon their arrival, the Powers of Pain were faces managed by Tito Santana.
 They feuded with Demolition who had defeated Strike Force (Santana and Rick Martel) for the title and then injured Martel (kayfabe).
 The Powers of Pain were introduced as mercenaries to help Martel and Santana gain revenge on Demolition for both the title loss and the injury to Martel.
 They had their first televised rivalry against The Bolsheviks (Nikolai Volkoff and Boris Zhukov).
-They defeated Bolsheviks in their pay-per-view debut at the inaugural SummerSlam, where they introduced their new manager The Baron.
+They defeated the Bolsheviks in their pay-per-view debut at the inaugural SummerSlam, where they introduced their new manager The Baron.
 The Baron left the WWF in early November.

 At the Survivor Series, The Powers of Pain led a team of fan favorite tag teams against Demolition's team of villainous tag teams in a Survivor Series match, during which a double turn took place when Demolition's manager Mr. Fuji turned on Demolition by causing them to get eliminated by count-out.
 The Powers of Pain afterwards came to Fuji's aid and thus became villains and Demolition became fan favorites.
 The Powers of Pain then eliminated Los Conquistadores to win the match before Demolition returned to the ring to confront the Powers of Pain and Fuji.
 Following this, Demolition and the Powers of Pain (with Fuji now in their corner) engaged in a series of championship matches at house shows, typically ending in double disqualification or a narrow countout victory for the Powers of Pain.
 On 12 December episode of Prime Time Wrestling, Fuji was confirmed as the new manager of The Powers of Pain.
 On 20 February episode of Prime Time Wrestling, Powers of Pain received an opportunity for the Tag Team Championship against Demolition, which they lost via disqualification.
 At WrestleMania V, Powers of Pain and Mr. Fuji competed against Demolition for the title in a handicap match, where Demolition retained the title by pinning Fuji.